calirojas506/packman-gui/README.md

 # packman-gui
-Universal GUI for Node.js Dependencies Management
+Universal GUI for Node.js Dependencies Management.
+Compatible with npm and Yarn.

 #### Build Setup